-- Change in job status: If you use your employer sponsored insurance and lose your job, then you can use this event to either get on your spouse’s insurance, or enroll in a new plan on the ACA marketplace.
-Likewise, if you gain insurance through a new employer, then you can drop existing coverage on COBRA or your spouse’s plan.
+- Change in job status: If you are on your employer’s sponsored insurance plan and lose your job, then you can use this event to either get on your spouse’s insurance or enroll in a new plan on the ACA marketplace.
+Similarly, if you get on a new plan through a new employer, you can drop existing coverage through COBRA or your spouse’s plan.

-- Change in family status: Getting married, divorced, death of a spouse or dependent, having a child, or gaining a court ordered dependent can all affect your enrollment status.
-Some of these events only let you make changes to existing plans such as adding or dropping a spouse or dependent.
+- Change in family status: Getting married, divorced, the death of a spouse or dependent, having a child, or gaining a court ordered dependent can affect your enrollment status.
+However, some of these events will only allow you to make changes to an existing plan such as adding or dropping a spouse or dependent.

-- Loss or gain of coverage: Typically the loss or gain of eligibility for federal programs like Medicaid is considered a qualifying event.
-Another example in this category is if you are turning 26 and are about to lose coverage under your parents’ plan, which would then qualify you as losing coverage.
+- Loss or gain of coverage: Usually, the loss or gain of eligibility for federal programs like Medicaid is considered a qualifying event.
+Additionally, if you are turning 26 you will no longer be covered under your parents’ plan, which would then qualify you as losing coverage.

-- Affordability: Realizing you cannot afford your insurance is not a QLE.
-Because of this, it is very important to only choose a plan that you will be able to afford for the year, assuming you have no major changes in employment.
-If you can no longer afford your insurance due to loss of or change in job status, then you may have a qualifying event as described above.
+- Unaffordability: No longer being able to afford your insurance does not constitute as a QLE.
+With this in mind, it is essential that you choose plan that you know you will be able to afford for the year, assuming you have no major changes in employment.
+However, if you can no longer afford your insurance due to a sudden change in job status, you may have a qualifying event.

-- Cancellation of insurance due to non-payment: having your insurance involuntarily canceled by the insurance company due to non-payment of premiums does not qualify you for a special enrollment period.
+- Cancellation of insurance due to non-payment: If your insurance were involuntarily canceled by the insurance company due to a nonpayment of premiums, you would not qualify for a special enrollment payment.

-While these lists are a good set of guidelines on what is and is not a qualifying life event, they are not the only ways you may qualify for new coverage.
-There are a number of special circumstances that are not listed here which may qualify you for a special enrollment period.
-These are determined on a case by case basis and a list of examples can be found here.
+While these are the most common events that could qualify you for a special enrollment period, there are still a number of other special circumstances that may qualify you for a SEP.
+These are determined on a case-by-case basis, and a list of examples can be found here.
 If you think you may be experiencing a qualifying event, contact your benefit administrator, plan documents, or insurance carrier to discuss your options.